One of the easiest ways to add a professional touch to your live videos is by using text graphics, including:

 The options to customize a template will vary depending on the asset type and the template you have selected.
+When you tap on a template, you will see all the available properties that you can customize.
 Here are some of the most common options:

 - Text: tap the text under the template preview window.
 Delete the pre-populated text and type in the next text.
 Use Enter on your keyboard to add multiple lines of text.
 Some templates have built-in Title and Subtitle options.

 - Logo: Some text templates include a logo graphic that can be customized using your own logo or with built-in social media icons.
 Tap the image next to the Logo property to change it.
 Tap Photo Library, Files/USB Drive, or Switcher Cloud to choose from your own logos.
 Tap Social Icons to select a built-in social media icon.

 - Text size: Most templates include a slider to adjust the text size.
 Slide to the right to make the text bigger and to the left to make it smaller.